Skip to content

 Policies and Laws

-Any content that is related to the legislative process, starting from news (or potentially scientific content) that could lead to future regulations, to consultations and drafts of new regulations up to actual regulations.
+Any content related to the legislative process, from news that could lead to future regulations, to consultations and drafts, up to actual regulations

 Standards

-Any type of standards, either national or international.
-It may include text of standards, news related to the creation/update/deprecation of standards, Commodity Standards/Standards of Identity, etc.
+Any type of standards, either national or international, including text of standards, news related to creation/update/deprecation of standards, and Commodity Standards/Standards of Identity

 Animals & Animal Feed

-All the posts that are relevant to the animals (both livestock and pets) and feed industry (including ingredients, animal by-products, additives, feed hygiene, marketing, contaminants, veterinary drugs, etc.) and the animal welfare, including diseases, breeding, identification and traceability.
+Posts relevant to animals (livestock and pets) and feed industry, including ingredients, animal by-products, additives, feed hygiene, marketing, contaminants, veterinary drugs, animal welfare, diseases, breeding, identification and traceability

 Contaminants, residues and contact materials

-All types of contaminants and residues in foods and feeds (e.g. mycotoxins, chemical contaminants, pesticides, veterinary drugs, undesirable substances, etc.), excluding microbiological criteria.
+All types of contaminants and residues in foods and feeds (mycotoxins, chemical contaminants, pesticides, veterinary drugs, undesirable substances, etc.), excluding microbiological criteria.
+Also includes contamination from food contact materials, inner packaging requirements, and manufacturing standards

 Additives, nutrition and organic food

-Any content related to food additives, enzymes and processing aids, flavourings, or related to nutrition science and health related matters, or organic products.
+Content related to food additives, enzymes and processing aids, flavourings, nutrition science, health-related matters, and organic products

 Food Safety and Security

-Food safety related matters and risk assessment, including quality control processes and procedures, hygiene and microbiological related (includes microbiological criteria), food security and food wastes, along with Life cycle Assessment (LCA).
+Food safety matters and risk assessment, including quality control processes and procedures, hygiene and microbiological criteria, food security, food wastes, and Life Cycle Assessment (LCA)

 Labelling

-Information to be displayed on the primary and secondary packaging (e.g. List of Ingredients, allergens, GMO labelling, organic labelling, nutrition facts labelling, ethical labelling - fair trade, vegetarian...)
+Information to be displayed on primary and secondary packaging (List of Ingredients, allergens, GMO labelling, organic labelling, nutrition facts labelling, ethical labelling - fair trade, vegetarian, etc.)

 Trade, market and official controls